payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.9.0 =
+* New feature: Added WooCommerce Blocks compatibility on checkout page
+* New fixes: General performance improvements and stability enhancements.
+* Tested up to: WooCommerce 9.3.3
+* Tested up to: WordPress 6.6.2

 = 2.8.2 =
 * New fix
 * Tested up to Woocommerce 9.1.4